 top of page

-Does you need an instagrammable restaurant interior to be successful?
+Do you need an instagrammable restaurant interior to be successful?

 Oh, Instagram.
 There's no doubt about it that over the last decade this little app has had more and more impact on hospitality businesses such as restaurants, bars and cafes - and I don't just mean from a marketing point of view.

-Does your restaurant interior need to be instagrammable, or just well designed?
+Does your restaurant interior need to be instagrammable or just well designed?

 Instagram is a great and powerful marketing tool for independent businesses.
 It's essentially a free app for you to promote yourself from, where followers and customers can also help promote you further via tags in their Instagram posts and stories.
 I know there's plenty of hospitality businesses that put their fast-growing success down to Instagram and use it as their only form of social media marketing.

 A lot of people when searching for a restaurant on Instagram or Google will decide if they want to visit that place based on the images of the interior.
-There's no point denying that many of us judge businesses like a restaurant or cafe on its interior and aesthetic - it's one of the first things that likely attracts you to a new place!
+There's no point denying that many of us judge businesses like a restaurant or café on its interior and aesthetic - it's one of the first things that likely attracts you to a new place!

 Does an instagrammable interior equal revenue for your independent business?

 Here's another viewpoint to think about with an Instagram-worthy interior.
-You've got great photos of your restaurant interior on Instagram generating you lots of positive publicity and encouraging a wider reach of new customers to want to come and visit...
+You've got beautiful photos of your restaurant interior on Instagram generating you lots of positive publicity and encouraging a wider reach of new customers to want to come and visit...
 But is it also resulting in lots revenue for your independent business from these visits?

 Are you risking your restaurant interior falling into an Instagram trend trap?

-Don't let your independent business and interior fall into the Instagram trend trap.
+Don't let your independent business and interior design fall into the Instagram trend trap.
 Designing a restaurant to be instagrammable is all good and well, but interior design trends seen on Instagram change at an obscene pace.
 Styles can become outdated within several months!
-An interior design style may be popular right now on Instagram (or Pinterest for that matter) but by the time you decide on a design and physically build your restaurant interior based on a particular trend, it might not have the big buzz and appeal you were hoping for.
+An interior design style may be popular right now on Instagram (or Pinterest for that matter) but by the time you decide on a design and physically build your restaurant interior based on a particular trend, it might not have the big buzz and appeal you were originally hoping for.

-(Cover image: Cottonbro via Pexels)
+(Cover image: Cotton Bro via Pexels)

 bottom of page